alexbt/sample-docker-from-maven/README.md

 ---------------------------------------------------

 **I wanted to try out building a Docker image straight out of maven, even though I personally don't think this would be a good practice**.
-I believe the better approach is to seperate both concern, and have a docker image built upon commit in a repository (or something along these lines).
+I believe the better approach is to seperate both concerns and have a docker image built upon commit in a repository (or something along these lines, with dockerhub or codeship).

-The plugins I found:
+Back to building a docker image with a maven plugin, here's the plugins I found:
 * https://github.com/spotify/docker-maven-plugin
 * https://github.com/fabric8io/docker-maven-plugin
 * https://github.com/wouterd/docker-maven-plugin